Man who killed wife had restraining order against him

 ALBUQUERQUE, N.M.
-(KRQE) – New details after police shot and killed a man suspected of murdering his wife.
+(KRQE) – New details emerge after police shot and killed a man suspected of murdering his wife.
 The man’s wife had a restraining order against him.
-50-year-old Eva Montoya was shot Monday morning in the parking lot of the Queen of Peace Chapel near San Pedro and Constitution.
+Eva Montoya, 50, was shot Monday morning in the parking lot of the Queen of Peace Chapel near San Pedro and Constitution.

 - APD shoots, kills husband suspected of killing wife